rafalwal/domoticz-remote-gpio-plugin/README.md

 # domoticz-remote-gpio-plugin
-Plugin for read and set raspberry GPIOs from remote computer with Domoticz Domoticz
+Plugin for read and set raspberry GPIOs from Domoticz on remote machine

 Tested on Raspberry PI3 and PC with Domoticz on Debian system